Skip to main content

 These tags function like Docker labels: traefik.http.routers.whoami.rule=Host(`whoami.nomad.localhost`) defines a router rule and link it to a service with port 8080.
 When the Nomad job runs, Traefik (with Nomad provider enabled) will detect this and configure the route automatically.
 Changes in Nomad service tags or new deployments are picked up dynamically by Traefik.

-1. KV Stores: You can also use a Key-Value (KV) store—such as Consul, Etcd, or Redis—to provide dynamic configuration for Traefik Hub.
-When you enable a KV provider in the static configuration, Traefik automatically watches the specified KV store for changes.
+1. KV Stores: You can also use a Key-Value (KV) store—such as Consul, Etcd, or Redis—to provide Routing Configuration for Traefik Hub.
+When you enable a KV provider in the Install Configuration, Traefik automatically watches the specified KV store for changes.
 This approach can be especially useful in environments where sharing or updating configurations across multiple instances is important.
-As with any dynamic configuration source, Traefik applies KV updates in real time—no restarts required.
+As with any Routing Configuration source, Traefik applies KV updates in real time—no restarts required.

 Below is a sample of how you might arrange a router, service, and middleware within a KV store.
 The exact key structure may vary slightly by provider, but it typically follows the same logical hierarchy you'd see in a file-based configuration: